serenorg/serendb/docs/rfcs/017-console-split.md

 Let’s start with defining the current state of things at the moment of this proposal.
 We have three repositories containing source code:

 - open-source `postgres` — our fork of postgres
-- open-source `neon` — our main repository for storage source code
+- open-source `serendb` — our main repository for storage source code
 - closed-source `cloud` — mostly console backend and UI frontend

-This proposal aims not to change anything at the existing code in `neon` and `postgres` repositories, but to create control-plane service and move it’s source code from `cloud` to the `neon` repository.
+This proposal aims not to change anything at the existing code in `serendb` and `postgres` repositories, but to create control-plane service and move it’s source code from `cloud` to the `serendb` repository.
 That means that we need to split code in `cloud` repo only, and will consider only this repository for exploring its source code.

 Let’s look at the miscellaneous things in the `cloud` repo which are NOT part of the console application, i.e. NOT the Go source code that is compiled to the `./console` binary.
 There we have:

-- command-line tools, such as cloudbench, neonadmin
+- command-line tools, such as cloudbench, serendbadmin
 - markdown documentation
 - cloud operations scripts (helm, terraform, ansible)
 - configs and other things